 The Best Dessert Recipes To Enjoy For National Chocolate Chip Day that Aren’t Chocolate Chip Cookies

 Let us ask you a quick question: What’s the first thing that you think of when you think of National Chocolate Chip Day?
-Go ahead, you can be honest.
 If you’re like most people, then you’re probably going to think about chocolate chip cookies.
 And why not?
-Chocolate chip cookies are an American staple and probably one of the main ways that people cook with chocolate chips.
-So, if people want to make chocolate chip cookies for this holiday, then we’ll support them 100%.
-However, we also want to say that anyone who doesn’t want to make chocolate chip cookies for this holiday doesn’t have to.
-We’re here to say they can make a wide variety of other desserts.
+Chocolate chip cookies are an American staple and probably one of the best ways that people bake with chocolate chips.

-Now we don’t want anyone to get things twisted.
-We love chocolate chip cookies, and we know that there are about a million different recipes that are perfect for this holiday.
-We’re just saying that variety is the spice of life, so we feel that everyone could use some additional options for celebrating this day.
-With that goal in mind, let’s take a look at some of the Best Dessert Recipes To Enjoy For National Chocolate Chip Day that Aren’t Chocolate Chip Cookies.
+We’re just here to say they can make a wide variety of other desserts.
+Variety is the spice of life, so we feel that everyone could use some additional options for celebrating this day.
+With that goal in mind, let’s take a look at some of the best dessert recipes to enjoy for National Chocolate Chip Day that aren’t chocolate chip cookies.

 The Best Chocolate Chip Cookie Ice Cream Bars

-These are our personal favorites and a great way to ease people into thinking about other desserts that use chocolate chips other than cookies.
+These are our personal favorites and a great way to ease people into thinking about desserts that use chocolate chips other than cookies.
 Okay, technically, this does have chocolate chip cookies in it, but it’s just elevated to a whole other level.
 Let’s check it out below.

 Ingredients:

-• 1 package of chocolate chip cookie dough at room temperature (use the break-and-bake cookies)
+• 1 package of chocolate chip cookie dough at room temperature (use the break-and-bake cookies).

 • 2 pints of vanilla ice cream, slightly softened.

-• ¼ cup warm, hot fudge sauce.
+• ¼ cup hot fudge sauce.

 • ¼ cup coarsely chopped roasted peanuts.

-• 1 regular-size Heath Bar crushed into pieces (about 1.4 ounces).
+• 1 regular-size Heath bar, crushed into pieces (about 1.4 ounces).

 Directions: